evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ])
 ```

-In this case, you must pass both `reference` and `current` datasets.
-Instead of simply returning the summary, the Metric will compare the distribution of the "reponse" Text Length in two datasets and return a drift score.
+In this case, you’ll need to pass both `reference` and `current` datasets.
+Instead of just summarizing, the Metric will compare the distribution of "response" Text Length in the two datasets and return a drift score.

 You can use other column-level Metrics this way: